National Park Service · Denali National Park & Preserve

 Counting the Pack

 Spring counts represent late-winter survival; fall counts capture the annual boom after pup season.
-The gap between them reveals the packs' parenting successes or failures.
+The gap between them reveals reproductive successes and mortality rates.

 The Social Unit